suzilxptr/todo/README.md

 # todo
-A demo-todo application with mongodb, nodejs,express and angularjs.
-Link . <http://demo-todo.herokuapp.com/>
+A demo-todo application with mongodb, nodejs,express and angularjs, part of a recuirement process Link . <http://demo-todo.herokuapp.com/>